FG-s-Modlists/FGs-Modlists-Site/content/en/contributingtoLS3.md

 {{< alert context="warning" icon="⚠️" >}}
 **Important!**

-You do NOT need to document things like load order, modlist order, or anything else.
+You do NOT need to document things like load order or modlist order.
 All of this information is tracked for you by Github!
+The only things you need to document are an overview of what mods you added/removed, patches you created, or FOMOD options.
 {{< /alert >}}

 ## Bringing Your Copy Up To Date